marquesarthur/cronicas-rpg/class_ranger_deepwood_sniper.md

 Any creature entering a space 15 feet away from you cause attacks of opportunity.
 You can use a ranged weapon to perform this attack and, in case the attack hits, any feats or benefits applied only to melee weapons apply to your attack.

-You can use this feature a number of times equals to your Dexterity modifier.
+You can use this feature a number of times equals to your proficiency bonus.
 You regain all expended uses of it when you finish a short or long rest.

 ___